flutter-news-app-full-source-code/flutter-news-app-api-server-full-source-code/README.md

 - **Registry-Based Architecture:** The API's extensibility is powered by two core components:
     - **`ModelRegistry`**: Maps a model name (e.g., `"headline"`) to a `ModelConfig` that defines its metadata: how to deserialize it from JSON, how to extract its ID, and the specific authorization rules for every action (Create, Read, Update, Delete).
     - **`DataOperationRegistry`**: Maps the same model name to the concrete functions that perform the CRUD operations, connecting the generic route to the specific `DataRepository<T>` for that model.
-- **How to Add a New Model:** To add a new data type, you simply register its configuration in these two central registries.
-The generic middleware and route handlers automatically enforce its permissions and execute its data operations without requiring new routes or custom logic.
 > **Your Advantage:** This architecture is incredibly easy to maintain and extend.
-Adding new data types to your application is fast, consistent, and requires minimal code, dramatically speeding up development.
+Adding new data types is as simple as updating two registry files, making development fast, consistent, and requiring minimal code.

 ---